JvanKatwijk/qt-dab/README.md

 ![Qt-DAB totaal](/qt-dab-scan.png?raw=true)

-Another - an eight' - widget shows when running a *scan*; the widget shows the contents of the ensembles found in the selected channels.
+Another  widget shows when running a *scan*; the widget shows the contents of the ensembles found in the selected channels.
 Since 3.5 the
 possibility exists to save a detailed description of the services in the different channels, in a format easy to process with LibreOffice or comparable programs.

-Depending on a setting in the ".ini" file, a logo or slide, transmitted as Program Associated Data with the audio transmission, will be shown here or on a separate widget (the setting can be modified from the configuration widget).
+Depending on a setting in configuration widget, a logo or slide, transmitted as Program Associated Data with the audio transmission, will be shown here or on a separate widget.

 ---------------------------------------------------------------------
 dabMini and duoreceiver